-Luke Hopkins, a Physician Assistant, joins Heritage Health's Post-Acute Care team.
+Luke Hopkins, a Physician Assistant, joins Heritage Health's Healthcare at Home team.
 Luke is passionate about serving senior citizens and providing the best care.

 Heritage Health welcomes Mark Smyly, a Physician Assistant, to the Kellogg Clinic.
 Mark, a Coeur d’Alene native, loves skiing, golf, and spending time with his friends and family.